Azure-Samples/azure-cosmos-cassandra-extensions-java-sample/README.md

     ![Console output](./media/loadbalancingoutput.png)

+    Note: you may notice that if you are not experiencing rate limiting even when load balancing is set to false in this sample, then the average latency if load balancing is set to true might be higher.
+There is because there is a cost trade off between the latency incurred when routing to a further away region (in order to lower cost of RU provisioning by leveraging under-used regions) and keeping latency down to an absolute minimum by always routing to the nearest region, and ensuring that RUs are provisioned at a level which always accounts for the region that has the highest activity.
+This is trade-off that you will need to decide upon within your business.

-    Note: when writing data to Cassandra, you should ensure that you account for [query idempotence](https://docs.datastax.com/en/developer/java-driver/3.0/manual/idempotence/), and the relevant rules for [retries](https://docs.datastax.com/en/developer/java-driver/3.0/manual/retries/#retries-and-idempotence).
-You should perform sufficient load testing to ensure that the implementation meets your requirements.
+    Also bear in mind that when writing data to Cassandra, you should ensure that you account for [query idempotence](https://docs.datastax.com/en/developer/java-driver/3.0/manual/idempotence/), and the relevant rules for [retries](https://docs.datastax.com/en/developer/java-driver/3.0/manual/retries/#retries-and-idempotence).
+You should always perform sufficient load testing to ensure that the implementation meets your requirements.

 ## About the code
 The code included in this sample is a load test to simulate a scenario where Cosmos DB will rate limit requests (return a 429 error) because there are too many requests for the [provisioned throughput](https://docs.microsoft.com/azure/cosmos-db/how-to-provision-container-throughput) in the service.
 In this sample, we create a Keyspace and table, and run a multi-threaded process that will insert users concurrently into the user table.
 To help generate random data for users, we use a java library called "javafaker", which is included in the build dependencies.
 The loadTest() will eventually exhaust the provisioned Keyspace RU allocation (default is 400RUs).